react-navigation/react-navigation.github.io/versioned_docs/version-7.x/headers.md

 ## Summary

-- You can customize the header inside of the `options` prop of your screen components.
+- You can customize the header inside of the `options` property of your screens.
 Read the full list of options [in the API reference](native-stack-navigator.md#options).
-- The `options` prop can be an object or a function.
-When it is a function, it is provided with an object with the `navigation` and `route` prop.
+- The `options` property can be an object or a function.
+When it is a function, it is provided with an object with the `navigation` and `route` objects.
 - You can also specify shared `screenOptions` in the stack navigator configuration when you initialize it.
-The prop takes precedence over that configuration.
+This will apply to all screens in the navigator.